SEDoug/vba_script_outlook_extract/README.md

 # vba_script_outlook_extract
-This is a VBA script written with Excel | Visual Basic for Applications (VBA).<br>
-I created this VB Script on top of a script I found to automate some taks while seeking full stack development knowledge.<br>
+I rolled up this VBA script to automate a monthly task.
+With the click of a button all Outlook attachments can be saved to a folder.<br>
 Created by @DougMacGregor || http://doug-macgregor.webflow.io/<br>
-Seeking a broader field and desire to do work in full stack development.
+Seeking a broader field and desire to do work in full stack development.<br>

+A VBA script can be used as a great tool to help improve a monthly task of saving multiple email attachments from any Outlook Inbox.
+When I encounter a work task that requires some manual work I look for ways on “how to automate” this.
+Clicking multiple emails and saving multiple attachments felt like a mindless task.
+Luckily for some, we have a thirst for knowledge and I wanted to share what I recently rolled up.<br>

+Here’s How It Works | written using with Excel | Visual Basic for Applications (VBA)<br>

+# Step-by-step guide
 <hr>

 1. If you don't see the Developer tab, do this first and put a check into the Developer Tab below.
 Go to File, Options, Customize Ribbon.<br>